Amy-7C/fibonacci-app/README.md

 ### Frontend
 - Create a simple form
 - Form accepts an arbitrary number n, which makes a 'get' request to the backend to retrieve the first 'n' fibonacci numbers as a comma-separated list
+- Displays the results as a comma-separated string on a different page
 ### Backend
 - When a 'get' request is made to retrieve 'n' fibonacci numbers, we will first query the db to retrieve all the values up to n.
     - If the number of results returned is equal to n, then we can return that as a comma-separated string back to the frontend.